DotanGazith/pulsar-lattice-example/README.md

 # pulsar-lattice-example

-This repository contains an example of recovering the periodicity of PSR J0318+0253 (4FGL J0318.2+0254) using the lattice periodicity search approach described in (**paper**).
+This repository contains an example of recovering the periodicity of PSR J0318+0253 (4FGL J0318.2+0254) using the lattice periodicity search approach described in [Gazith et al. 2025](https://ui.adsabs.harvard.edu/abs/2025ApJ...979...48G/abstract).

 The Data was reduced from the Fermi-LAT database using fermitools, and some dedicated auxiliary functions.

-Use the requirements file to set up the Python environment, although to install *g6k*, you might want to consult its respective repository (*https://github.com/fplll/g6k*).
+Use the requirements file to set up the Python environment, although to install *g6k*, you might want to consult its respective [repository](https://github.com/fplll/g6k).

 ## Creating an environment
 ```